krojew/cdrs-tokio/documentation/cdrs-session.md

 - `cdrs_tokio::load_balancing::Random` randomly picks up a node from a cluster.

-- `cdrs_tokio::load_balancing::RoundRobinSync` thread safe round robin balancing strategy.
+- `cdrs_tokio::load_balancing::RoundRobinSync` thread safe round-robin balancing strategy.

-- `cdrs_tokio::load_balancing::RoundRobin` light weight round robin strategy that is not thread safe though.
+- `cdrs_tokio::load_balancing::RoundRobin` light weight round-robin strategy that is not thread safe though.
 So it should be used in mono thread apps only.

 Along with that any custom load balancing strategy may be implemented and used with CDRS.
 The only requirement is the structure must implement `LoadBalancingStrategy` trait.